 If you live alone, it’s wise to consider having a dog for protection and companionship.
 Late at night when we hear unexpected sounds or creaks, our minds tend to create a haunting image of the worst thing possible.
 Or if you live alone as a woman you worry you may be more targeted for home invasions.

 The good news is that often thieves and those who wish to harm are simply deterred by the presence of a dog, especially if it’s a large one with a bite to match its bark.
-In this article, we look at the 9 best dog breeds to consider if you’re a single woman living alone and how to pick the best one for you.
+In this article, we look at the 9 best dog breeds for single women living alone and how to pick the best one for you.

 People are diverse in their personalities just like animals.
 So before you invest in a protection dog, it’s good to examine which personality traits best mesh with yours so you both have a rewarding experience.